Memhir-Yasue/wed-eb/README.md

 # wed-eb
-A project to asses the commute time and distance from landlocked regions in Ethiopia to neighboring ports.
+A research project to assess the commute time and distance from landlocked regions in Ethiopia to ports in neighboring countries.